 - Leave the cookies on the baking sheet until the candy has solidified, about 10 minutes.
 Remove to a cooling rack to finish cooling.

 - When the cookies are fully cooled, use the cookie icing to pipe designs onto the cookies.

-- Allow the icing to harden fully (for at least 4 hours) before storing in an airtight container.
+- Allow the icing to harden fully before storing in an airtight container.

-- I used Super Black Soft Gel Paste from AmeriColor, if using a different brand you may need more or less food coloring.
+I used Super Black Soft Gel Paste from AmeriColor (affiliate link), if using a different brand you may need more or less food coloring.